-When it comes to logo design, I had to split this page up in 'real' logos and 'fake' ones.
-As my work in film and television often required me to create a brand (and logo) for the film.
+When it comes to logo design, I had to split this page up in 'real' logos and 'fiction' logos.
+As my work in film and television often requires me to create a ficticious brand (and logo) for the film.

 Wheter the logo is ficticious or real, one can never be of less quality than the other.
 Using ficticious brands in film would be pointless if the brand designs would not have gotten the same care and consideration als a real brand design.
 It would simply look fake, and eventhough film is fake, that's not what we want the audience to feel.

 A logo should tell the story of the brand.
 That doesn't mean it litterally has to narate what the brand does, it can also be a feeling such as: strong, geeky, trustworthy, fast, etcetera.